forsbergsskola-se/gp23_project2/README.md

 - **Format**: The Post-Mortem should be well-organized, professionally written, and suitable for inclusion in your portfolio as evidence of your ability to reflect critically on your work.

 The Post-Mortem is an essential part of your assessment and provides a valuable opportunity to demonstrate your capacity for self-evaluation and continuous improvement.

-## Deliverables

-- **Group Deliverables**:
-  - **Functional Game Prototype**: A complete and playable game that incorporates the required AI elements.
-  - **PC Build (.exe)**: The game must be packaged into an executable (.exe) file.
-  - **Archiving**: The packaged game must be archived into a .zip file (recommended: 7-zip).
-  - **Distribution via itch.io**: The archived game must be uploaded to itch.io.
-The latest release date is on the last date of the course at 09:00 am.
-Recommendation is therefore to upload the day before.
-  - **README.md**: A document detailing the game concept, mechanics, AI implementation, and other relevant information.
-- **Presentation of the game including Screenshots/Video**: Visual presentation of the game, highlighting key features and gameplay.
-On the jury day (last day of the course), each group will present their game in front of a jury joining via Discord.
-  - **Working Agreement**: A document outlining the roles, responsibilities, and expectations for each group member.

-- **Weekly Sprint Retro Documentation**:
-  - **Problems Analyzed**: A list of issues encountered during the sprint.
-  - **Actions for Next Sprint**: A list of steps to be taken in the upcoming sprint to address any issues or challenges.
-  - **Weekly Routines**:
-    - **Monday Sprint Retrospective and Planning**: Every Monday before noon, the team will gather to conduct a sprint retrospective on the previous week's sprint, analyzing what went well, what could be improved, and identifying any problems.
-This session will also include planning for the upcoming week, setting goals, and determining tasks for each team member.
-    - **Daily Scrum**: Each day, the team must conduct a daily scrum meeting, with each student present.
-During the daily scrum, each member will briefly discuss what they worked on yesterday, what they plan to work on today, and any blockers or challenges they are facing.
-    - **Friday Weekly Review with Kevin**: Every Friday, the team will have a weekly review meeting with Kevin.
-During this session, the team will present their progress, receive feedback, and brainstorm potential tasks and improvements for the following week.

-- **Individual Deliverables**:
-  - **Post Mortem**: A reflective report (at least 500 words, recommended 1000) detailing the student's contributions, successes, challenges, and learnings.

-#### Gameplay Length

-The game should be designed to offer a **vertical slice** experience, meaning it should showcase a polished, representative segment of the final game.
-The gameplay length should be approximately **5 minutes**, providing enough time to demonstrate the core mechanics, AI behaviors, and overall game flow.
-This duration allows the team to focus on delivering a high-quality, concise experience that highlights the key features of the game while remaining manageable within the project’s timeframe.

-Consider the following when designing the gameplay:
-- **Core Mechanics**: Ensure that the primary gameplay elements are clearly presented and easy to understand within the 5-minute window.
-- **Engagement**: The gameplay should be engaging and provide a clear sense of progression or challenge within the short duration.
-- **Replayability**: Although the main experience is 5 minutes, consider adding elements that encourage replayability, such as different outcomes or procedural variation on challenges.

-This approach allows for a focused development process and helps ensure that the final product is both polished and representative of the team's vision.

-#### File Size Considerations

-When preparing the game for each milestone, especially for the final release on itch.io, teams need to be mindful of the platform's file size limitations.
-Itch.io has a file size cap for uploads, which is typically 1 GB for free accounts.
-To ensure your game fits within this limit:

-- **Optimize Assets**: Use appropriate compression techniques for textures, audio, and video files to minimize file size without sacrificing quality.
-- **Reduce Unnecessary Content**: Remove any unused or placeholder assets from the build to avoid bloating the file size.
-- **Test Archive Sizes**: Regularly check the size of your .zip archives to ensure they remain under the 1 GB limit.
-If your file size exceeds this cap, consider further optimizations or splitting content.

-By managing your file size effectively, you can avoid issues during the final upload to itch.io and ensure a smooth distribution process.

 ## Course Structure